chrwoizi/naytrading/README.md

 # StockFlow #
-StockFlow is a machine learning application that mimics stock trading decisions of the user.
+StockFlow (N.A.Y.trading) is a machine learning application that mimics stock trading decisions of the user.

 The user's analysis philosophy must be purely technical, i.e. the only resource data for a buy/sell decision is the price history of the past 5 years.
 No stock name, no news, no ratings.

 ## :pencil: Recording the user's trade decisions ##
 The website [StockFlow.Node](StockFlow.Node) presents a stock price chart to the user and lets him/her choose whether to buy, ignore, or sell the stock.
 The price history and the decision are stored in a database.

-**Try the official online version: [stockflow.net](http://stockflow.net)**
+**Try the official online version: [naytrading.com](http://naytrading.com)**

 <details>
 <summary>How to install</summary>